Local Offer SEN

 Students at Carshalton high for Girls are regularly monitored and assessed for their progress.
 We conduct baseline testing in literacy and numeracy for students in Year 7 we have concerns about.
-Student progress is discussed in both year and faculty meetings.
-Heads of Year and Heads of Faculty will track and monitor students who are not making appropriate progress, concerns that continue will be discussed with the SENCo.
+Student progress is discussed in both year and department meetings.
+Heads of Year and Heads of Department will track and monitor students who are not making appropriate progress, concerns that continue will be discussed with the SENDCo.
 There is a member of the Senior Leadership team linked to each year group to oversee progress.
 The Learning Support team meet weekly to discuss the progress of students.
-Where continued concerns are raised by staff completing Learning & SEN referral forms, the SENCo will contact home and discuss concerns and plan appropriate intervention and/or seek the advice of external agencies.
+Where continued concerns are raised by staff completing Learning & SEN referral forms, the SENDCo will contact home and discuss concerns and plan appropriate intervention and/or seek the advice of external agencies.

 Informing Parents and Carers

 How will I be kept informed about how well my child is doing?

 Feedback to parents is given via parent meetings, SEN Support Plan reviews as well as progress checks in addition to a full report at the end of each year.
 An opportunity to meet with the SENDCo/Deputy SENDCo at Parents' Evenings will also be available.